 Application Identifiers can also determine the data length and format.

-Acctivate supports four Application Identifiers:
+Acctivate supports the following Application Identifiers:

 (01) Product ID